From Terminal Servers to Azure

 The real cost was never just licensing.
 It was operational fatigue.
 It was reactive work.
 It was burnout.

-Then Azure Virtual Desktop Changed the Conversation
+Then Azure Virtual Desktop changed the conversation

 The first time I deployed an Azure Virtual Desktop host pool and realized I no longer had to maintain a broker — that was the shift.